eregbene/Landing-page-Travel-Guide/README.md

 ## Overview

-This project is a simple landing page for buddy GUide an ALX portfolio project build with React!!!.
+This project is a simple landing page for buddy GUide an ALX portfolio project build with React!!.

 ## Animation (onScroll)